Institut national des sciences appliquées de Toulouse

-The Institut National des Sciences Appliquées de Toulouse (INSA Toulouse; English: National Institute of Applied Science) is a French grande école of engineering, under the authority of the French Ministry of Education and Research.
-Situated in Toulouse, this school is one of the 6 state engineering institutes that compose the INSA's network.
+The Institut National des Sciences Appliquées de Toulouse ([ɛ̃stity nɑsjɔnal de sjɑ̃s(z‿)aplike də tuluz]; "Toulouse National Institute for Applied Sciences"; Institut nacionau de sciéncias aplicadas de Tolosa) or INSA Toulouse is a French grande école of engineering, under the authority of the French Ministry of Education and Research.
+Situated in Toulouse, this school is one of the 6 state engineering institutes that compose the INSA network.

 The school was founded in 1963 to train highly qualified engineers, foster continuous training and scientific research.
 It is a member of the University of Toulouse since 2007.
 Even though INSA Toulouse is highly selective (its offer rate was 10.1% in 2020, for an Applications/accepted ratio of 1.48%), diversity and international openness are two values to which INSA Toulouse gives priority: the school is composed of 38% female students, 32% of students are scholarship holders, and 23% of students are international.

 The INSA Toulouse is located along the Canal du Midi on the university campus that includes Université Paul Sabatier III, Supaero and ENAC.
 Along with those schools, INSA Toulouse is a founding member of the Federal University of Toulouse Midi-Pyrénées (Université fédérale de Toulouse Midi-Pyrénées), the association of universities and higher education institutions (ComUE), which is reconstituting the collective Université de Toulouse.
 As a member, INSA Toulouse coordinates the training offers and the research and transfer strategies of 31 public university and research establishments within the Occitanie region, has its own budgetary allocation, and can issue diplomas.
 Among others, this membership includes all large campuses in Toulouse: Capitole University, Jean Jaurès, Paul Sabatier University, TBS Education, Sciences Po Toulouse, ISAE-SUPAERO, as well as the 7 grandes écoles of the National Polytechnic Institute of Toulouse.
 Within the Université de Toulouse, INSA Toulouse also awards double-diplomas in engineering and business administration with TBS Education, Toulouse School of Management, and joint training with IMT Mines Albi, ISAE-SUPEARO and INP-ENSEEIHT.